Tonya (Bakewell) Dreher ’92

-After graduating from Concordia in 1992, Dreher was an English teacher for 12 years until her youngest was diagnosed with Duchenne.
+After graduating from Concordia, Dreher was an English teacher for 12 years until her youngest was diagnosed with Duchenne.
 She soon realized that her life’s calling was perhaps a little different than she had planned.

 Duchenne is a form of muscular dystrophy caused by an absence of dystrophin, a protein that helps keep muscle cells intact.
 More than 20 types of muscular dystrophy exist, with Duchenne being the most common but also the most severe.
 It’s a genetic disorder most often passed down to boys but can sometimes manifest in spontaneous mutation, which is what happened to Gus.